Iraq: Market bomb attack kills 30, including children | DW | 20.07.2021

 "This horrible attack right before Eid Al-Adha is a terrible reminder of the violence Iraqi children continue to face," UNICEF said in a statement.

-In April, a car bomb attack in the city, claimed by IS, killed 4 people and injured at least 20.
+In April, a car bomb attack in the city, claimed by IS, killed four people and injured at least 20.

 At the beginning of the year, IS claimed responsibility for a bomb attack that killed more than 30 people in a centrally located market in Baghdad.
 That marked Iraq's first big suicide bombing in three years.